-- Less control over CSS and HTML.
+- Less control over your blog.

-- WordPress.com does not allow advertisements.
+- Blogger.com (and some others) does not allow advertisements.

-Pros of Non-Hosted Sites:
+Pros of Self-Hosted blogs:

 - Control over permalink names (which can help with SEO).

-- Control over how archives are managed.
+- Control over how archives and menu’s are managed.

 For more information on choosing a blogging platform, please read